 Volcanic eruptions are often dramatic events that attract attention, sometimes on a global stage.
-Out of curiosity and awe, we are often drawn to volcanic landscapes to view the awesome power of nature first hand.
+Out of curiosity and awe, we are often drawn to volcanic landscapes to view the incredible power of nature first hand.

-But, what about the people that live alongside an active volcano every day?
-On first thought, it may seem unwise to choose to live with such hazardous neighbours, but all of us live with risk every day, we just weigh the risks up against the benefits.
+But what about the people that live alongside an active volcano every day?
+On first thought, it may seem unwise to choose to live with such hazardous neighbours, but all of us live with risk every day: we weigh the risks up against the benefits.

-- More than that, volcanic environments are simply just home for many people.
+More than that, volcanic environments are simply just home for many people.
 That’s where their family, friends and jobs are.

-- Volcanoes evoke wonder and attract millions of tourists around the world.
+Volcanoes evoke wonder and attract millions of tourists around the world.
 This supports local economies and provides jobs.

 The country of Cyprus, which roughly translated means copper, owes its name to the mining of copper deposits.
-This copper occurs in parts of the Earth’s crust that has been pushed upwards; long ago, seawater circulated through the volcanic oceanic crust and was heated up to 350°C. This heated water became acidic and corroded the rock through which it was flowing, becoming enriched in elements such as copper.
-On cooling minerals such as copper sulphides were deposited.
+This copper occurs in parts of the Earth’s crust that has been pushed upwards; long ago, sea water circulated through the volcanic oceanic crust and was heated up to 350°C. This heated water became acidic and corroded the rock through which it was flowing, becoming enriched in elements such as copper.
+On cooling, minerals such as copper sulphides were deposited.

-Many countries with active volcanoes are able to use the heat generated by volcanic activity as geothermal energy (e.g. Iceland and New Zealand).
+As well as providing mineral resources, many countries with active volcanoes are able to use the heat generated by volcanic activity as geothermal energy (e.g. Iceland and New Zealand).
 Water in the upper crust of the Earth is heated above a magma chamber or rocks that are still very hot; this is often apparent on the surface due to the presence of hot springs or geysers.
 To use this water as geothermal energy, the water needs to be pressurised.
 Pressure builds up when the boiling water is trapped beneath a dense impermeable rock layer, such as a clay, preventing it from expanding.
 By drilling a deep hole through this layer, the steam rises to the surface and expands, either driving turbines or being directed through heat exchangers.

 British Geological Survey.
 2012.
 Geohazard note: Volcanic hazards.
 British Geological Survey.